 Going to Mumbai to see a cousin say her vows?
 May as well head into the hills for a trek at Matheran!
 Flying to Chennai to witness a Tamil friend’s marriage rituals?
-May as well start searching Google to find the best area to stay in Pondicherry!
+May as well start searching for the best resorts in Pondicherry- just an hour’s drive away!
 Your big brother is marrying his Bangalore-based girlfriend?
 Why not sneak off to Coorg after the couple is off to their honeymoon?

 While you take days off from work, book air tickets and journey across the country to see a special person be blessed in wedlock, there is no better opportunity to extend the break and make it a celebration of your own.

 This idea first came to us shortly after our own marriage.
 We were going to Chennai for a special friend’s wedding.
 Since my husband and I have mostly lived in the North of India, this was an opportunity to see a new place, culture and people.
 So why limit it to one city?
 We decided to drive to Pondicherry first, spend some time seeing the famed city and then head to Chennai for the occasion.

 We needed to find a reliable taxi driver, who would pick us up from the airport and take us on the little road trip we had planned.
 Once that was taken care of, we started looking for a good resort in Pondicherry because we knew that a holiday is not much fun if you don’t have a good room to rest in when you’re back in the evening after wandering all day.
 And really, that was it!
 We were all set to go.